Skip to content

 The flavor of granola depends on the proportion of dry to wet ingredients, the nuts’ age, and the types of dried fruits and nuts used.
 Also, other flavoring ingredients such as cinnamon and spices or pectin are often added for thickness and to provide a binding agent.

-Granola can be consumed as a hot cereal, served as a dessert, used as a topping for baked goods, and used in ice cream and other desserts.
+Granola can be enjoyed as a healthy snack, hot cereal, served as a dessert, used as a topping for baked goods, and used in ice cream and other desserts.